Run and edit the code from this tutorial onlineOpen Workspace

-There are many Docstrings format available, but it is always better to use the formats which are easily recognized by the Docstring parser and also to fellow Data Scientist/programmers.
+There are many Docstrings formats available, but it is always better to use the formats which are easily recognized by the Docstring parser and also by fellow Data Scientists/programmers.
 There are no rules and regulations for selecting a Docstring format, but the consistency of choosing the same format over the project is necessary.
 Also, It is preferred for you to use the formatting type, which is mostly supported by Sphinx.

 The most common formats used are listed below.

 |NumPy/SciPy docstrings||Combination of reStructured and GoogleDocstrings and supported by Sphinx|